SACHINkgu/Javascript_revision/README.md

 # Javascript_revision
-Revisiting the concept of javascript
+Revisiting the concept of javascript and also making notes through this repo.